milind0001/MessWala/README.md

 ## License

 MIT License - see LICENSE file for details

+## Support

+For support and questions:
+- Create an issue in the repository
+- Contact the development team

+## Changelog

+### v1.0.0
+- Initial release with Cloudinary integration
+- Real-time menu sharing
+- Auto-expiration system
+- Search and filter functionality
+- Responsive design